opensearch-project/opensearch-cli/docs/dev/rfc/rest-api-as-commands.md

 ### Description

-Use DELETE api to execute requests against Elasticsearch.
+Use DELETE api to execute requests against OpenSearch.
 This command enables you to run any DELETE based REST api commands across all categories.

 ### Synopsis

 ```
-odfe-cli curl delete [options] [common paramters]
+opensearch-cli curl delete [options] [common paramters]

 ```